eth-protocol-fellows/cohort-one/program-details.md

 The program will take applicants over a period of one week, starting Monday September 6th and closing Monday September 13th.

 Applicant selection will occur in private.
-Selected candidates will be announced by Monday September 20th.
+Selected candidates will be announced by Monday September 20th (no later than 24th September).

 We are interested in applicants who wish to work "full time" on a project, but this is not a hard requirement.
 Anything much less than "half time" is likely insufficient.